How can I access existing data from legacy Lotus Notes / Domino applications?

 - Add ";C:\Progra~1\IBM\Domino\data;C:\Progra~1\IBM\Domino;C:\NotesSQL" to the end of the Value and click OK.

-- Fill in details as seen in the screen below (in this scenario I'm connecting to a local file on the same location as the DB server).
+Fill in details as shown in the screen below (in this scenario I'm connecting to a local file on the same location as the DB server).

 - Open SQL Server Management Studio and connect to your Database.

-- Select "New Linked Server" and fill in the form as seen in the screenshot below.
+Select "New Linked Server" and fill in the form as shown in the screenshot below.

 For the OutSystems applications to be able to access the data of the linked server in runtime you need to change the permissions of the OSRuntime database user.
 The environment uses this user to access data for the running applications.